-(Notes) 1 Prepared based on "The Accident Reports on Hazardous Materials".
+- (Notes) 1 Prepared based on "The Accident Reports on Hazardous Materials". - 2 Digits in the second decimal place were rounded off, so in some cases the totals may not be consistent.

 Fig. 1-2-13 Composition rate of facilities for hazardous materials by size